-Department of Mechanical Engineering & Materials Science
+Assistant Professor of Mechanical Engineering and Materials Science

 Through her research, Leila strives to bridge the gap between theoretical results in robust and optimal control and their use in practice.
 She explores how the tools of numerical analysis and input-output stability theory can be applied to the most challenging of controls problems, including the control of delayed, open-loop unstable, and nonminimum-phase systems.
 Her focus has been on the development of readily-applicable controller synthesis and stability analysis methods based on the evaluation of linear matrix inequalities (LMIs).
 Resulting publications have considered applications of this work to robotic, process control, and time-delay systems.

 She is also interested in model predictive control (MPC) especially when applied to switched systems.
 Bridgeman continues to collaborate with colleagues at MERL, enabling the use of MPC in novel applications including networked systems, vehicle control, heating, and ventilation.